Kaza Kajami-Keane

-Kaza Kajami-Keane (born January 27, 1994) is a Canadian-Jamaican professional basketball player for Niners Chemnitz of the German Basketball Bundesliga (BBL) and the EuroCup.
+Kaza Kajami-Keane (born January 27, 1994) is a Canadian-Jamaican professional basketball player for Dinamo Sassari of the Lega Basket Serie A (LBA).
 He played college basketball for the Illinois State Redbirds, the Cleveland State Vikings and the Carleton Ravens.
-He has also competed for the Canadian national basketball team.
+He has also competed for the Canadian national team.

 He started his professional career in 2017, playing in the NBA G League and later for teams in the Netherlands, Germany and France.
 Kajami-Keane led Niners Chemnitz to the FIBA Europe Cup title in 2024, earning Finals MVP honours in the process.

 Professional career

 Raptors 905

 Kajami-Keane made his professional debut with Raptors 905 in the NBA G League.
 In the 2017–18 season, he averaged 6.3 points and 4.2 assists in 18.5 minutes per game.

 Landstede Zwolle

 In August 2018, Kajami-Keane signed with Landstede Basketbal of the Dutch Basketball League (DBL).

 On 1 June 2019, Kajami-Keane won the DBL championship with Landstede, the first in club history.
 Kajami-Keane was named the DBL Play-offs MVP, after averaging 18.3 points and 5.3 assists in 12 playoff games.